openfl/OpenFLDevelopersGuide/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 ## Using graphics data classes {#using-graphics-data-classes}

-Flash Player 10 and later, Adobe AIR 1.5 and later
+OpenFL 10 and later, Adobe AIR 1.5 and later

-The enhanced drawing API includes a set of classes in the flash.display package that implement the [IGraphicsData](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/IGraphicsData.html) interface.
+The enhanced drawing API includes a set of classes in the flash.display package that implement the [IGraphicsData](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/display/IGraphicsData.html) interface.
 These classes act as value objects (data containers) that represent the drawing methods of the drawing API.

 The following classes implement the IGraphicsData interface: